janehtle/SASSy-Budget-Tracker/README.md

 # Takeaways

 This was one of my most challenging projects as the JavaScript portion and utilizing SASS was what stumped me.
 However, SASS was not as hard as I thought, but the mixins are things that I still need to work on.
-Additionally, determining whether or not I would continue to implement this to every project moving forward or if its an instance of how big the project is that one was utilize SASS.
+Additionally, determining whether or not I would continue to implement this to every project moving forward or if its an instance of how big the project is that one would utilize SASS.

 Additionally, learning about object-oriented programming, this shows me I still need more work as I had created an object but not the class.
 I had experienced difficulty understanding how it could be utilized for this particular task.